-The class notes below were received between April 2, 2014 and Jan.
-1, 2015.
+The class notes below were received between Jan.
+1, 2015 and May 31, 2015.

 Mary C. Anderson, MD ’91, GME, has joined Valence Health, Inc. as medical director.
 Valence Health is a Chicago-based consultancy with special expertise in value-based payment models.
 She will continue to remain on medical staff at Rush.

 Kathleen M. Weber, MD ’96, GME, is the first woman physician to be named president-elect of the Major League Baseball Team Physicians Association.
 Weber, of Midwest Orthopaedics at Rush and the director of Primary Care/Sports Medicine and Women’s Sports Medicine at Rush, will become president in 2016.
 She is a team physician for the Chicago Bulls, Chicago White Sox and the Chicago Force Women’s Football team.
 She is also the head team physician for the DePaul Blue Demons and Malcolm X College and a physician consultant for Hubbard Street Dance Company.

 Ericka D. Brown, MD ’00, has been named the new head of Ben Taub Hospital, a level-one trauma center in Houston.